Lab 8: Geospatial visualizations

 We need to do this for both stations (so we can loop over them in the HTML template), and map (so we can use map.project() to calculate coordinates).
 Initialize stations to [] so that you don’t get an error before the data is fetched.

-Now let’s define a helper function to give the circle center from latitude and longitude for every station:
+Now let’s define a helper function to return the circle center from latitude and longitude for every station:

 function getCoords (station) {